Wohlstand/libOPNMIDI/README.md

 # Key features
 * OPN2 emulation
+* Rudimentary OPNA emulation
 * Customizable bank of FM patches (You have to use the [bank editor](https://github.com/Wohlstand/OPN2BankEditor) to create own soundbank)
 * Stereo sound
-* Number of simulated OPN2 chips can be specified as 1-100 (maximum channels 600!)
+* Number of simulated OPN2/OPNA chips can be specified as 1-100 (maximum 600 channels!)
 * Pan (binary panning, i.e. left/right side on/off)
 * Pitch-bender with adjustable range
 * Vibrato that responds to RPN/NRPN parameters